asicsdigital/terraform-aws-consul-cluster/README.md

 - `consul_image` - Image to use when deploying consul
 - `consul_memory_reservation` - The soft limit (in MiB) of memory to reserve for the container, (defaults 32)
 - `cluster_size`  - Consul cluster size.
 This must be greater the 3, defaults to 3
+- `cloudwatch_log_retention` - Specifies the number of days you want to retain log events in the specified log group. (defaults to 30)
 - `datacenter_name` - Optional overide for datacenter nam
 - `enable_script_checks` - description = This controls whether health checks that execute scripts are enabled on this agent, and defaults to false
 - `definitions` - List of Consul Service and Health Check Definitions